 Step Five: Track, Test, Tweak, Repeat

 I see two camps of business owners that walk through our door—those that don’t fully utilize analytics, and those that are drowning in data.
-The solution for both is identifying which metrics matter, and to do that, you need to understand the difference between a metric and a Key Performance Indicator (KPI).
+The solution for both is identifying which metrics matter.
+To do that, you need to understand the difference between a metric and a Key Performance Indicator (KPI).